When we bought the house

 So while we were sitting on the floor playing a game a few weeks ago, I got grossed out.
 We vacuum every week but it was still just plain gross.
 So I pondered aloud what it would look like of we pulled up the carpet.
 Steve started into his typical list of twenty problems that could arise if we pulled it up.
 I had pulled up carpet in a house when I was a teenager and remember it not being too much work.
 We talked about needing to repaint the living room anyway and maybe someday replacing the carpet too.

 But last Sunday, we were sitting around doing pretty much nothing and I once again found a flea on the dog.
 I thought we were finally rid of them and I had had it.
 So I started crawling on the floor, looking for a place that the carpet might be peeling.
 Steve caught me and actually agreed to just do it.
-So, we put a movie on for the kids (Pippi Longstocking) and went to work.
+So, we p

 It took a few minutes to figure out our strategy.
 Once we got going, it was kind of fun.
 Steve worked on cutting up pieces of carpeting to get it out of the room while I attacked the board strips along the edges.
 The kids were a little taken aback because we had to keep moving them to different chairs while we were moving things around.
 But they took it pretty well.